 Where you ride doesn't mean choosing entirely different routes, although this could be a sensible decision, it's more about your positioning.
 Try not to ride in the gutter, and keep your eyes peeled for potholes, manhole covers, or anything with a sharp edge.

-If you find yourself with a pinch flat repairing it is very similar to repairing a normal puncture.
+Repairing this type of puncture very similar to repairing a normal one.
 The only difference is that you'll need to use a longer sized patch or use two normal sized patches.
 The video below by Dean Magnusons gives a demonstration of this.

 So to avoid an impact puncture you'll need to:

 - Make sure that you check your tires and wheels for potential problems.

 - If needed buy wider puncture resistant tires.

 - At all times on the road keep your wits about you.